backstage/backstage/.changeset/chilly-lies-collect.md

 '@backstage/plugin-auth-backend-module-oauth2-proxy-provider': patch
 ---

-Exported the plugin as default so it gets discovered by using `featureDiscoveryServiceFactory()`
+Exported the provider as default so it gets discovered when using `featureDiscoveryServiceFactory()`